mattserves/CMPLXSYS530/Assignment4.md

 &nbsp;
 ### 4) Model Parameters and Initialization
+The global parameters being tracked are as follows:
+1. Number of student job-seekers
+2. Number of companies
+3. Number of total job openings
+4. Number of student-company interactions

+The model will be initialized by creating 24,500 students (the number of comp sci/computer engineering graduates in 2016) and a defined number of companies.
+Each student will be assigned an attribute matrix and a preference matrix, as well as an empty list for ranking companies.
+Their GPA will be randomly generated from a distribution which matches the distribution of undergraduate engineering students at the Texas Agricultural and Mechanical University.
+They will also be randomly assigned to a university.
+They will be assigned a random level of previous experience, ranging from 0-4, representing years or reasearch/internship/co-op experience

 _Describe and list any global parameters you will be applying in your model._